wp-plugins/csv-2-post/templatesystem/images/readme.txt

-Image files packaged with CSV 2 POST, Wordpres Plugin.
+Image files packaged with Wordpress CSV Importer, Wordpres Plugin.
 Are not copyrighted by the author of the plugin, Zara Walsh or WebTechGlobal who were hired to work on the project.
 No rights are held or giving with either the free edition or paid edition.
 No license is giving with any terms permitting the use of contained images but license is held for use within plugin interfaces created by WebTechGlobal and partners.